Arya-f4/laravelperpus/README.md

 - Manage books, categories, publishers, and racks
 - Approve or reject borrowing requests
 - Manage user accounts
-- Explore and add new books using ISBN API

 ### User Features
 - Browse and search for books